Appearance

 |---|---|---|

-selector | string | CSS selector for the element to wait for (for example "#content", ".chart-container", or "[data-rendered]"). |
+selector | string | CSS selector for the element to wait for, up to 64 characters (for example "#invoice-ready", ".report-ready", or "[data-rendered]"). |

-options | WaitForSelectorOptions | Optional timeout (ms), visible (wait until element is visible), hidden (wait until element is hidden).
+options | WaitForSelectorOptions | Optional timeout (ms, max 15000), visible (wait until element is visible), hidden (wait until element is hidden or not present).
 See WaitForSelectorOptions. |

 Timeout

 waitForSelector can fail with a timeout if the selector never appears (or never becomes visible/hidden).
 Use a timeout that fits your page load time.
+If options.timeout is omitted, Puppeteer's default applies (~30000 ms).
+When you set timeout explicitly, the API accepts values from 0 to 15000 ms.

 Common use cases: